luvitrocks/ludash/README.md

 ## <a name="objects">Object functions</a>

-### isEqual(table1, table2, useMetaTableFlag)
+### isEqual(table1, table2, [useMetaTable])

 _Alias: `compare`_

 Performs a deep comparison between the two objects, to determine if they should be considered equal.
 It can compare strings, functions, nil, booleans.
 Compares tables by reference or by values.
-If optional `useMetaTableFlag` boolean is passed (default `false`), the equality operator `==` will be used if one of the given objects has a metatable implementing `__eq`.
+If optional `useMetaTable` boolean is passed (default `false`), the equality operator `==` will be used if one of the given objects has a metatable implementing `__eq`.

 ```lua
 _.isEqual(1, 1) -- => true